-After 3 hours driving, you will arrive at Shigatse and spend one night there.
+After 3 hours of driving, you will arrive in Shigatse and spend one night there.

 Stay overnight in Shigatse

-When you arrive Lhasa in the late afternoon, you can visit local Tibetan families to enjoy the happy time with these hospitable people.
+On the way to get back to Lhasa in the afternoon, you can visit local Tibetan families to enjoy the happy time with these hospitable people.

 Stay overnight in Lhasa

 Tour Price and Service

 Based on 3-star hotels for 2 people in low seasons.
 Price varies according to travel season, number of people and level of accommodation.

 - Tibet Tourism Bureau Permit and all other necessary permits to Tibet;

 - All entrance tickets fee for tourist attractions listed in the itinerary;

 - Travel-licensed vehicle according to group size & season as itinerary needed including gas and parking fee;